 Aerex owns a 30,000 square foot manufacturing facility located on 6.4 acres of land in Fort Pierce, Florida and has approximately 6,000 square feet of office space in downtown Fort Pierce under a lease that expires on June 30, 2026.
+We are in the process of expanding Aerex's manufacturing facility to 47,500 square feet.
+The anticipated completion date for this expansion is June 2025.

 Our Aquilex warehouse consists of 4,100 square feet located in Sunrise, Florida that has been leased through September 2025.
 Our Aquilex office consists of 6,500 square feet located in Coral Springs, Florida that has been leased through March 2026.
+We are presently evaluating lease renewals as well as possible new locations for both our Aquilex headquarters and its warehouse.

-PERC leases approximately 4,100 square feet of office space in Fountain Valley, California that serves as its corporate headquarters.
-This lease expired in August 2021 and is currently on a month-to-month basis.
+PERC subleases approximately 4,100 square feet of office space in Fountain Valley, California that serves as its corporate headquarters.
+This lease expires in August 2025.
+We are presently evaluating a renewal of this lease as well as possible new locations for PERC's corporate headquarters.